Blog

 A program to teach AI, and no software to run it

 Autonomous Humans is an initiative with a simple goal: help people who don’t write code learn to use AI in their work.
-The teaching happens three ways.
-There are courses you can take, cohorts that move through the material together, and a rolling slate of online events: a session for finance folks one week, one for People & HR the next, a briefing for executives after that.
-Different rooms, different audiences, and every one of them is supposed to clear the same quality bar.
+The teaching happens three ways: courses you can take, cohorts that move through the material together, and a rolling slate of online events.
+A session for finance folks one week, one for People & HR the next, a briefing for executives after that, and every one of them is supposed to clear the same quality bar.

 Running that slate turns out to be its own job.
 A dozen sessions are in flight at any moment, each at a different stage, several live in the same week, none allowed to slip.
 Plenty of platforms will host one event well: a page, a registration form, a reminder sequence.
-What none of them offers is the program itself as something you can operate.
-The cohorts live in one tool, the events in another, and the thing the operator actually manages survives in a spreadsheet and their memory.
-That gap is what we prototyped against.
+Luma’s help center, where these sessions already take registrations, documents event pages, ticketing, check-in, and blasts in depth, and offers only workarounds for multi-session programs; planning stages, speaker approvals, and cohorts appear nowhere.
+The operator’s actual day is triage across the slate, and the thing they manage survives in a spreadsheet and their memory.
+That gap is what we prototyped against, and the position it argues is the title of the next section: the program, not the event, is the unit you operate.

 The prototype came out of one of our design sprints, and it’s an exploration rather than a shipped product, so read it as “here’s the problem, and here’s what a better version might do.”
 The screens are real; the company, people, and numbers inside them are placeholder data, which is worth saying now because I’ll be quoting those screens as we go.
-What’s worth your time is the thinking: what the home screen is, how one bar gets held across many rooms, and where agents fit between the operator’s decisions.
+First the home screen, then the route every session walks, then how a decision arrives with its paperwork attached.

 The home screen is the program

 The obvious thing to build is a beautiful single-event page plus a list that links out to each one.
 The prototype does the opposite.
 The home screen, labelled All events, lays the entire program out as one table: one row per event, ordered by date, the whole slate visible at once.
-The unit is the program, not the event.
-An operator’s day is triage across the slate: which sessions are healthy, which are behind, what goes live this week.
+An operator’s day is triage across that slate: which sessions are healthy, which are behind, what goes live this week.
 A tool that makes you open ten pages to answer “how are we doing?” doesn’t survive that day.

 Every session walks the same route